ClimenteA/simple-firebase/README.md

 f.googleLogin()

 ```
-This methods will automatically create if not present a `users` collection and save email and name in a document with user's id (`uid`).
+This methods will automatically create (if not already present) a `users` collection and it'll save the email and the name in a document with the user's id (`uid`).

 ### Logout user